tapyu/cpp-lessons/README.md

 ### Variadic functions (`...`) (`C` and `C++`)

 Variadic functions in C are functions that can accept a variable number of arguments.
-To define and use a variadic function, you need to include the `<stdarg.h> `.
+To define and use a variadic function, you need to include the `<stdarg.h> `, and use `...` as the last input argument, after the fixed arguments. **It is not possible to create a variadic function that has only variable and no fixed arguments**.
+The C standard requires at least one fixed argument.
+However, in C++, you can use a feature called "parameter packs" with templates to achieve a similar effect, but in C, you need at least one fixed argument.

 A basic syntax is where the variable arguments have all the same type.
 The following code show an example for `int`'s:
 ```c